Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 ## Consequence object definition

-The consequences section of a rule lists the file names of each consequence object that should be performed when all the conditions for that rule evaluate to `true`.
+The consequences section of a rule lists the file names of each consequence object that should be performed when all of the conditions for that rule evaluate to `true`.

 | **Friendly name** | **Key** | **Type** | **Description** |
 | :--- | :--- | :--- | :--- |